Revenue Share Legacy Policy for HubSpot Solutions Partners

 Revenue Share (Commissions) Legacy Policy

 Solutions partners help sell HubSpot software to solve for their clients, grow their services businesses, and earn Revenue Share.
 The Revenue Share (commissions) policy launched in 2010 and provided partners with 20% customer lifetime commissions.
 A lot has changed since 2010.
 When we rolled out customer lifetime commissions, HubSpot was a single-hub company.
 Since then, HubSpot has added four additional hubs and has become a connected platform.
 Although there have been additions of cross-sell commission in 2020 and up-sell from Starter in 2022, the Revenue Share policy hasn’t kept pace with these changes.
-To continue to invest in solving for the customer and the partner community, we’re making changes.
+We're making changes to continue to invest in solving for the customer and the partner community, we’re making changes.

 For information on the new policy, visit the Sales Rules and Solutions Partner Policies pages.

-Introducing the Legacy Revenue Share Plan
+The Legacy Revenue Share Policy

-For Qualified Transactions closed before April 1, 2023, partners will remain earning Revenue Share until April 1, 2025 regardless of whether or not they are managing the customer as long as the customer’s subscription remains active.
+For Qualified Transactions closed before April 1, 2023, partners will remain earning Revenue Share until April 1, 2025, regardless of whether or not they are managing the customer as long as the customer’s subscription remains active.

 as long as the customer remains an active HubSpot subscription and the partner continues to manage that customer, as designated by managed MRR credit.
-As a solutions partner, it’s important to understand how Revenue Share for Qualified Transactions closed before April 1, 2023 is impacted.
+As a solutions partner, it’s important to understand how Revenue Share for Qualified Transactions closed before April 1, 2023, is impacted.

 Note: If a partner joined the program prior to February 21, 2023 and sold deals prior to April 1, 2023, they receive 20% commission on these deals until April 1, 2025.
 After April 1, 2025, if they continue to manage these customers, they will receive ongoing commissions.
 If they stop managing, the commission terminates.
-If a partner joined after February 21, 2023, all deals will be three-year commissions
+If a partner joined after February 21, 2023, all deals will be three-year commissions.

 Up-selling & Cross-selling

-In general, if a partner sells starter to a customer prior to April 1, 2023 and then upgrades the same customer to professional after April 1, 2023, this qualifies for the legacy commission policy.
+In general, if a partner sells HubSpot Starter to a customer prior to April 1, 2023 and then upgrades the same customer to HubSpot Professional after April 1, 2023, this qualifies for the legacy commission policy.
 In this case, the partner will continue to make commission on the deal until April 1, 2025 regardless of whether they are managing the customer, and HubSpot will begin monitoring managed criteria after April 1, 2025 — which is when the partner is required to manage the customer, designated per MRR managed credit, in order to maintain earning their commission.
 Learn more in the scenarios listed below.

-Upselling does not restart the three year commission timeline.
+Upselling does not restart the three-year commission timeline.
 HubSpot will use the original sold date for the product line.

-Because Sales Hub is a new product line, the partner will start making new commission for three years on that product from the sold date in July 2024 (until July 2027).I
+Because Sales Hub is a new product line, the partner will start making new commissions for three years on that product from the sold date in July 2024 (until July 2027).

 Revenue Share Timeline

-Legacy Timeline
+Legacy Commissions Timeline 2024 Detailed (1)

 Before April 1, 2025: For all deals sold before April 1, 2023, HubSpot will continue to pay 20% Revenue Share for two (2) years until April 1, 2025, regardless of partner involvement with that customer and provided the customer continues to use and pay for HubSpot Subscription Services.